xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 -----------------------------
 ## Background
 In the following section we will explore the deployment using IOS-XR devices and CLI.
 We will start with the most basic deployment and add additional components to enable features such as multi-plane design and L3 services.

-## Segment Routing Underlay Deployment
+## Single-plane Segment Routing Underlay Deployment
 In the simplest deployment example, Segment Routing is deployed by configuring either OSPF or IS-IS with SR MPLS extensions enabled.
 The configuration example below utilizes IS-IS as the SR underlay IGP protocol.
+The underlay is deployed as a single IS-IS L2 domain using Segment Routing MPLS.

-### Topology Diagram for Fabric
+### Topology Diagram for Single-plane Fabric

 ![ixp-sr-topology.png](http://xrdocs.io/design/images/ixp-design/ixp-sr-topology.png)